Book I — The Drifter

 The Spark (Active Benefit)

-Once per session per Memory, you may Spark that Memory — invoking it for immediate benefit.
+Once per session per Memory, you may Spark that Memory and invoke it for immediate benefit.
 Choose one of two options:

-- The Blaze: Narrate how the Memory motivates, guides, or empowers you in this moment.
+• The Blaze: Narrate how the Memory motivates, guides, or empowers you in this moment.
 Sum the three highest dice instead of two on the relevant roll.
-Devastating on big rolls; lets a 4-die pool punch above its weight.
+Devastating on big rolls; lets a small pool punch above its weight.

-Each Memory can only be Sparked once per session.
-The narrative connection must be plausible — Sparking your Anchor (a person you love) for an Intimidation check is a stretch unless you can sell it (“The thought of what they’d do to her if I fail makes my voice colder than I’ve ever heard it”).
+Each Memory can only be Sparked once per session, regardless of which benefit you choose.
+The narrative connection must be plausible.
+Sparking your Anchor (a person you love) for an Intimidation check is a stretch unless you can sell it (“The thought of what they’d do to her if I fail makes my voice colder than I’ve ever heard it”).
 The GM is the final arbiter.
-Sparking is not available during Downtime — only during active play.
+You cannot Spark during Downtime, only during active play.

 The Bulwark (Passive Defense)